 The Students’ Union is a democratic membership organisation, and our annual elections are a way for all our members to elect the next student leaders of the Students’ Union.
 And not only that, you can also put yourself forward to be one of those leaders.

 Yes, as long as you are a current Queen Mary student.
-The majority of positions are open to students that are studying in the 2024/25 academic year.
+All positions are open to students that are studying in the 2024/25 academic year.

 See the positions available